ppy/osu-wiki/news/2025/2025-08-23-osumania-4k-world-cup-2025-qualifiers-recap.md

 Despite being eliminated, ::{ flag=UY }:: Uruguay and ::{ flag=LT }:: Lithuania were so close making it in!
 While they may've not qualified this year, they proved to be a force to be reckoned with.
 We hope they'll come back stronger next year.

-Lastly, to get a better idea of each team's performances compared to last year, we've prepared a chart outlining each team's placements between 2025 and 2024 by their total score throughout Qualifiers.
+Lastly, to get a better idea of each team's performances compared to last year, we've prepared a chart outlining each team's placements between 2025 and 2024 by their total score throughout the Qualifiers.

 ![Scoreboard](/wiki/shared/news/2025-08-23-osumania-4k-world-cup-2025-qualifiers-recap/qualifiers-scoreboard.jpg)